ApofisX/30-days-of-angular/README.md

 - `track $index` is safe for static lists; for dynamic lists always prefer a unique ID
 - `[ngModel]` is one-way (component → input); `[(ngModel)]` is two-way
 - `event.preventDefault()` in `keydown` handler stops a character from being inserted
+- `protected` members are accessible from the template but not from outside the class; prefer over `public` for template-only bindings
+- Pipes are pure by default - they only re-run when input reference changes, not on mutation; use impure pipes (`pure: false`) only when necessary as they run on every change detection cycle
+- Custom pipes must be added to `imports: []` in standalone components, same as modules